 Two trim levels are available: SE and step-up HSE.
 European versions can be equipped with a common-rail diesel engine in place of gasoline power.
 Outside North America, the new model is called the Discovery 3.

-Upright and angular, the LR3 has rectangular rear quarter windows and uses a monocoque structure that connects with a hydroformed steel chassis.
+Exterior Upright and angular, the LR3 has rectangular rear quarter windows and uses a monocoque structure that connects with a hydroformed steel chassis.
 Though modern in overall appearance, the LR3 "had to be recognized instantly as a Land Rover," Taylor said.
 Short overhangs and a large greenhouse are among the familiar touches, along with a front fascia and a split tailgate that echo the larger Range Rover's.
 A power sunroof and separate rear glass roof panels are installed.

 Interior Seating for five occupants is standard.
 Rear occupants enjoy stadium-style seating, and Land Rover claims the optional third-row seat is big enough for 95th-percentile adults.
 The second- and third-row seats fold flat.
 A DVD-based navigation system is available.

 A rotary switch selects from five Terrain Response settings.
 One is for normal driving, a second for slippery conditions, and the remaining three are offroad settings for mud, sand and rock crawling.
 Once a mode is selected, the system makes adjustments to the vehicle's electronic and powertrain systems.

 Under the Hood Enlarged from a Jaguar engine, the 4.4-liter V-8 develops 300 hp and drives a six-speed-automatic transmission.
 Permanent four-wheel drive is standard.

-Antilock brakes and an electronic parking brake are installed.
+Safety Antilock brakes and an electronic parking brake are installed.
 Side-impact airbags and side curtain-type airbags for the first and second rows are standard.
 Separate side curtains are included with the optional third-row seat.

 Driving Impressions It takes a while to get accustomed to its controls and idiosyncrasies, but the LR3 represents a significant step beyond its predecessor, the Discovery.
 In addition to an impressive selection of offroad features, this squared-off SUV boasts a beautifully refined powertrain that shifts gears smoothly and has no shortage of power.
 The manual-shift mode shouldn't be necessary in ordinary driving.